Macad3D/UserGuide/docs/Scripting/Example_WorkingWithGeometry.md

 ```

 ## Use the Geometry
 The BRep geometry consists of various types of geometry, including faces.
-They can be accessed from any Macad.Occt.TopoDS_Shape using the extension methods of @Macad.Core.TopoDSShapeExtensions.
+They can be accessed from any Macad.Occt.TopoDS_Shape using extension methods.

 The area of each face is a property which can be calculated using the static class Macad.Occt.BRepGProp and Macad.Occt.GProp_GProps.
 Please consult the documentation of the geometry library for usage of this classes.